 Situated just 30 minutes from Kamloops, it is also easily accessible by car, trailer, camper, and motorhome.
-Heffley Lake is surrounded by beautiful mountains and thick forests and acts as an ideal setting for fishing from early spring to late summer.
-Aside from fishing, visitors enjoy swimming, paddling, biking, and hiking in the surrounding area.
+Heffley Lake is surrounded by beautiful mountains and thick forests.
+You don't even need to bring your own gear!
+Hint: get a lesson or rent paddleboards from Paddle Surfit on Heffley Lake.

 Lake Access: There is one gravel boat launch at the north end of the lake just after the Hitch and Rail Campground.

 There are many secret places tucked around this gorgeous lake making it a paddler's paradise.
 From the water, admire old stone train bridges, train tunnels, a balancing rock, rock bluffs, eagles nests, and colourful painted bluffs.
 Rentals available at Bruker Marina.